Skip to main content

 Things I learned from wild boars

 • Wild boars are not as large as domestic pigs.
 A big man is heavier than a wild boar.
 Your size does not determine their determination to live in peace.
 They will protest first by gnashing their tusks to make a distinct "I'm here" sound, in case you have not noticed them.
 If that does not work, they will charge at you without hesitation or modesty.
-At a certain point, intentional protest and aggression is necessary.
+At a certain point, intentional protest and aggression is necessary to our determination to live in peace.

 Comments